WHAT FACTORS DETERMINE THE COST OF SOFTWARE DEVELOPMENT?

-- A client knows exactly what cost to expect upfront so they aren't any surprises along the way.
+- A client knows exactly what cost to expect upfront, so there aren't any surprises along the way.

 - A payment schedule can be more predictable.

-- There's more incentive for the vendor to not let the project drag on too long.
+- There's more incentive for the vendor to prevent the project from dragging on too long.

 - There is less flexibility when it comes to making changes along the way – such changes usually require a change order process.

-- Often you don't know exactly what you want upfront.
+- Often you don't know exactly what you want or need upfront.

-In a time & materials pricing model, a client pays for the amount of hours put into the project plus any added expenses that accrued during the course of the project.
-In this method, an estimate is still provided, but it's not a fixed price, i.e., the client knows that the price can fluctuate due to unforeseen issues, change in scope or added/removed features along the way.
-In both home construction as well as software development, the pro’s and con’s of this approach are very similar.
+In a time-and-materials contract, a client pays for the number of hours put into the project, plus any added expenses that accrued during the course of the project.
+In this method, an estimate is still provided, but it's not a fixed price, i.e., the client knows that the price can fluctuate due to unforeseen issues, change in scope, or added/removed features along the way.

 - It allows for more flexibility along the way.
-If during the project you decide you want to change some features, then the price/budget would just be adjusted to allow for this change. you’ll simply be charged for it.
+During the project, if you decide you want to change some features, then the price/budget would just be adjusted to allow for this change.
+You'll simply be charged for it.

-- You can more easily react to the “unknown unknown’s” – often you don't know exactly what you want at the beginning of the process.
+- You can more easily react to the "unknowns" – often you don't know exactly what you want at the beginning of the process.

-- You may in fact pay less than what was estimated should the project be able to get done more efficiently or if you decide to scale-back during the process.
+- You may in fact pay less than what was estimated should the project be completed more efficiently or if you decide to scale back during the process.